vking34/aws-developer-associate/s3/README.md

     - If we read object after updating, we might get the older version

+## MFA Deletion

+- MFA forces user to generate a code on a device before doing important operations on S3

+- To use MFA Delete, enable Versioning on S3 bucket

+## Access Logs

 ## Replication

 - Must __enable versioning in source and destination__